OldCurmudgeon/Payworks/README.md

 ##### Data structures

 I took the opportunity here to make use of an `Interval tree`.
 This structure works perfectly for fast lookups of PANS to find the matching scheme.
-This is a slightly incomplete implementation as the indexes are not used.
-My implementation does not cover adding and removing of ranges.
+This is a slightly incomplete implementation as the indexes are not used and my implementation does not cover adding and removing of ranges after construction.

 #### Proof of correctness